discordjs/guide/guide/popular-topics/faq.md

 * `<guild>` is a placeholder for the Guild object, such as `<message>.guild` or <branch version="12.x" inline>`<client>.guilds.cache.get('<id>')`</branch><branch version="11.x" inline>`<client>.guilds.get('<id>')`</branch>.
 * `<voiceChannel>` is a placeholder for the VoiceChannel object, such as <branch version="11.x" inline>`<message>.member.voiceChannel`</branch><branch version="12.x" inline>`<message>.member.voice.channel`</branch>

-For a more detailed explanation on the notations commonly used in this guide, the docs, and the support server, see [here](/additional-info/notation.md).
+For a more detailed explanation of the notations commonly used in this guide, the docs, and the support server, see [here](/additional-info/notation.md).

 ## Administrative